Improved simulation of quantum circuits dominated by free fermionic operations: Preliminaries

 On the fermionic side, we will adopt the notation of Refs.~\cite{terhal2002Classical,bravyi-kitaev-2000}.
 A system of $n$ fermionic modes, labelled with indices from $0$ to $n-1$, may be described by $n$ annihilation and $n$ creation operators satisfying the canonical anti-commutation relations:

 Using the above, it is then useful to define $2n$ Majorana fermion operators~\cite{bravyi-kitaev-2000}, which satisfy their own anti-commutation relations:

 The Majorana fermion operators are easily seen to be both Hermitian and unitary, square to the identity, and anti-commute with each other.
-These properties are strongly reminiscent of the Pauli operators, defined for a system qubits, and as we shall see this similarity is not a coincidence.
-For a system of $n$ qubits, a Pauli string is an integer power of $i$ multiplied by a tensor product of single qubit Pauli operators, which consist of
+These properties are strongly reminiscent of the Pauli operators, defined for a system qubits, and as we shall see, this similarity is not a coincidence.
+For a system of $n$ qubits, a Pauli string is an integer power of $i$ multiplied by a tensor product of single qubit Pauli matrices, which consist of

-Examples of Pauli strings include the operator which is an identity on each qubit, the three additional non-trivial single qubit Paulis for each qubit, and products such as $i^2 X_1 Z_3 = -X \otimes I \otimes Z\otimes\ldots$, where the ellipsis indicates identity operators on each remaining qubits.
+We will occasionally employ the standard notations $X_j$, $Y_j$ and $Z_j$ to indicate not an individual Pauli matrix, but a $2^n\times 2^n$ matrix formed of a single non-trivial Pauli matrix acting on the $j^\text{th}$ qubit and a tensor product of $n-1$ identity operators on the other qubits.
+Examples of Pauli strings include the operator which is an identity on each qubit, the three additional non-trivial single qubit Paulis for each qubit, and products such as $i^2 X_1 Z_3 = -X \otimes I \otimes Z\otimes\ldots$, where the ellipsis indicates an identity operator on each of the remaining qubits.
 The set of $n$-qubit Pauli strings forms a group with the group operation being given by the standard matrix multiplication.
-This group plays a central role in quantum information, with Abelian subgroups being the stabilizers of the so-called stabilizer states, while the unitary operators mapping Pauli strings to Pauli strings form the Clifford group, which is ubiquitous in quantum information and error correction applications.
+This group plays a central role in quantum information, with Abelian subgroups being the stabilizers of the so-called stabilizer states, while the unitary operators mapping Pauli strings to Pauli strings form the Clifford group, which is ubiquitous in quantum information and error correction.
 Of particular significance is the fact that the Pauli strings form a basis for the space of $n$ qubit operators as a complex vector space, while the subset of Hermitian Pauli strings form a basis for the $n$ qubit Hermitian operators as a real vector space.

 Since our focus is on simulating quantum circuits, we will view the $n$ qubit system as primary, and consider the Jordan-Wigner transformation as a relabelling, associating fermionic operators to real underlying qubit operators.
 Of course this viewpoint is a matter of notational convenience, and our work applies equally well to fundamentally fermionic systems.
 With this convention, we obtain the following expressions for the Majorana fermion operators in terms of $n$ qubit Pauli strings: